Skip to main content

 6. Do not shake down your past.

 Your past self existed in order to guide who you are today.
 No her, no you.
 No him, no you.
 Stop judging old parts of yourself with new information.
 That’s bullying.
-As Toni Fifi put it, ‘a younger version of me was never going to do what I’m doing today.
+As Toni Fifi observed, ‘a younger version of me was never going to do what I’m doing today.
 Lamenting the things you didn’t do in the past means that you’re finally ready to do them now.
 So, go do it.’

 7. Don’t let your thoughts consume you.